ECE5466/MorseCodeCommunicator/README.md

 ## Current status
 Short and long taps are displayed on the screen as dots and dashes.
-Press the volume up button to translate a letter, volume down button to enter a space.
-Phone vibrates during taps as feedback for how long user's finger is on the screen.
-Shake the phone twice in a row to send the translated translated message to a hard-coded phone number, and clear the screen for a new message to be entered.
+Press the volume up button to translate a letter.
+Swipe to the right to enter a space, and left to backspace.
+Phone vibrations and text-to-speech readback provide feedback.
+Shake the phone twice in a row to send the translated message to a hard-coded phone number, and clear the screen for a new message to be entered.

 ## Requirements
 * Android Studio